 We have advised extensively on building product performance including on a wide range of issues arising from the inappropriate use of combustible cladding.
 This has included acting in over 100 proceedings where owners corporations are seeking a determination to allow them to retain some or all of their combustible cladding, advising on the Victorian state wide audit program and on site specific issues.

 We regularly present to authorised officers and decision makers on compliance and enforcement powers, evidence gathering and the issuing of notices and orders.
 We advice on occupational licensing and registration in the building industry including acting as counsel assisting.
 The matters we are engaged to act in include merits and judicial review proceedings as well and prosecutions.

 Our knowledge of building regulatory regimes in Australia is comprehensive.
 We have given statutory interpretation and policy development advice to across a number of judications.
 We have also advised some of the peak industry associations in the building sector.

 As our clients are mostly government bodies, we generally do not act for owners, builders or other parties in civil disputes about building matters with the exception of matters before the Victorian Building Appeals Board involving prosecution work disputes.

-Bronwyn Weir of Weir Legal and Consulting is known for her in depth knowledge of building regulations across Australia.
+Bronwyn Weir is known for her in depth knowledge of building regulations across Australia.
 In 2018 Bronwyn co-authored the Building Confidence report with Professor Peter Shergold.
-The report was commissioned by the Building Ministers’ Forum (comprising 11 Federal, State and Territory Ministers).
+The report was commissioned by the Building Ministers’ Forum (comprising Federal, State and Territory Ministers).
 The pair undertook an assessment of national regulation and compliance systems relating to the building and construction industry and made recommendations for a national best practice approach to building regulation.
-Bronwyn is now a member of the Expert Advisory Group which is advising on the work of the Australian Building Codes Board to assist the states and territories to implement the Building Confidence Report.
+Bronwyn was a member of the Expert Advisory Group that advised the Australian Building Codes Board on its work to assist the states and territories to implement the Building Confidence Report.